KevenAndrade/KevenAndrade/README.md

 <h3> I'm Developer, and a Science Enthusiast!!</h3>

 - 🔭 I studied Software Engineering
-- 📚 I'm diving into the Spring Boot world !!!
+- 📚 I'm diving into RPA and AI !!!
-- 🥅 2023 Goals: Contribute more and Learn even more
+- 🥅 2025 Goals: Contribute more and Learn even more
 - 🧠 Mindset: Doing it everyday

 ---